jessepav/lacygoill-wiki-backup/vim/funcref.md

     echo g:Length('hello')
     5~

-Unless it's local:

-    let t:length = function(exists('*strchars') ? 'strchars' : 'strlen')
-    echo t:length('hello')
-    5~

-But not if it's local to a function:
+or if it's local to a function:

     unlet! g:Length
     fu!
 Length(string) abort
+        "     ✘
+        "     v
         let l:length = function(exists('*strchars') ? 'strchars' : 'strlen')
         return l:length(a:string)
     endfu
     echo Length('hello')
     E704: Funcref variable name must start with a capital: l:length~

+    unlet! g:Length
+    fu!
+Length(string) abort
+        "     ✔
+        "     v
+        let l:Length = function(exists('*strchars') ? 'strchars' : 'strlen')
+        return l:Length(a:string)
+    endfu
+    echo Length('hello')
+    5~

+---

+There's no such requirement if the variable is local to sth else than a function:

+    let t:length = function(exists('*strchars') ? 'strchars' : 'strlen')
+    echo t:length('hello')
+    5~

 ## Why?

+In the global scope, you can drop the `g:`.
+In the scope of a function, you can drop the `l:`.

-To avoid a conflict with a builtin function.
+So, if  a variable  storing a  funcref could start  with a  lowercase character, there could be a conflict with a builtin function.

 ##
 # I save a funcref in a global variable, then define a function whose name is identical to the variable: